 If you don’t have a developer on staff already, a coding test is mostly a pointless exercise.
 To you, it may feel like you are doing your proper due diligence, but in reality, the developer could submit a totally wrong piece of code, and you wouldn’t have anyone with the skills needed to see that.
 Without proper review, the submitted test might as well be in a foreign language.

 There are systems out there that you can subscribe to that will manage tests and score them for you.
 They apply current best practices to the code and look for completeness, working code, and well-formed code.

 In these cases, I still don’t think they are a good measure of a developer’s skills.
 At best, they can tell you whether the developer can write proper code in a timeframe.
-Even take-home tests are a problem, because they usually don't represent real-world problems–they are manufactured issues.
+Even take-home tests are problematic, because they usually don’t represent real-world problems–they are manufactured issues.

 You need professional help

 If you are interviewing developers for a developer position on your team, you need professional help.
 Your first line of defense should be any existing developers you have on staff.
 If you already have developers on the team, let them conduct the technical part of the interview.

 If you don’t have developers on staff yet, or if you don’t feel that your developers are at a skill level at which they can adequately judge a candidate and their code, then work with Gun.io.